 Many of the College's learners have low levels of prior educational achievement and the College is growing the range of courses aimed at learners who are returning to education.
-These include entry level 3, foundation learning and basic skills programmes.
-In addition, the College is also involved in training the next generation of teachers of basic skills in a project with the Skills Funding Agency.
+These include entry level 3, foundation learning and basic skills programmes..

 The expansion in the Choices Programme and the addition of new vocational foundation level options for this programme is a major element in addressing the local not in education, employment or training (NEETs) agenda and ensuring that young people are able to prepare themselves for the next stage in their lives.